 From my [adoptive] father: Gentleness and an immovable adherence to decisions made after full consideration.
 Never satisfied with first impressions and leaving a question prematurely.
 The acts of a man with an eye for precisely what needs to be done, not the glory of its doing.

 I have often taken many things for granted.
 Too many people have impacted my life without me being completely grateful to their help.
-These are family members, friends but also writers that I admire, individuals whose character who I look up to and work habits of some that have shaped my own.
-Small character changes to large character changes, it doesn’t matter, I have a lot to be grateful for.
+These are family members, friends but also writers that I admire, individuals whose character I look up to and work habits of some that have shaped my own.
+Small character changes or large changes, it doesn’t matter, I have a lot to be grateful for.

 And if you find it hard to come up with a list of individuals that you are grateful for, well then that is something to reflect upon as well.